reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 Non-participation is the act of one party ceasing to continue playing their role in an application.

 In traditional client-server programs this would be the equivalent of a client not sending additional requests to the server, or the server ceasing to send responses to the client.
-In centralized appls, non-participation is an exceptional circumstance that often leads to an error message for clients or a log entry for servers.
+In centralized apps, non-participation is an exceptional circumstance that often leads to an error message for clients or a log entry for servers.
 Traditionally, developers have not needed to meticulously consider the consequences of non-participation.

-However, in decentralized applications engineers must carefully consider the behavior of their dApp in the even of non-participation.
+However, in decentralized applications engineers must carefully consider the behavior of their dApp in the event of non-participation.
 Imagine if Alice pays her wager, but Bob never accepts.
 The application will not continue and Alice's [network tokens](https://docs.reach.sh/ref-model.html#%28tech._network._token%29) will be locked away in the [contract](https://docs.reach.sh/ref-model.html#%28tech._contract%29) forever.
 That wouldn't be too smart, right?

 We can also imagine a scenario where Bob accepts and pays his wager, but Alice never submits her hand, locking away both of their funds forever.
-In either case, both parties would be hurt and their fear of non-participation would increase the costs of each transaction and reduce the value of interacting with that contract.
+In either case, both parties would be hurt, and their fear of non-participation would increase the costs of each transaction and reduce the value of interacting with that contract.

 Of course, for our tutorial, this is a trivial matter, but as a microcosm of decentralized application design, it is a consideration of extreme importance.
 Let's explore how Reach helps to address non-participation.